pjtunstall/mad/README.md

   - Bring client structure more into line with how things are done on the server: player objects rather than those position and direction arrays (which are a leftover from my initial tinkering wit hthe single-player client-only game to make it multi-player, before I moved the logic to the server).
   - Investigate whether it would be worth implementing the "state pattern" for powerups, especially the movement logic.
 - HOSTING
+  - Privately.
+    - To allow friends to play remotely, as an exercise to learn about hosting, and as an experiment to see how well the networking works.
+Research how to host on Google App Engine and make accessible by signing in to Google.
+The latter would need an authentication page before the game starts.
+  - Publicly.
-  - Allow multiple game instance at once.
+    - Adapt to allow multiple game instances at once.
+This would be a bit of work.
-  - Host, maybe on Glitch, which I gather has a limited free option to host a Node server.
+    - Glitch has a limited free option to host a Node server.
+Their free option is public only, though.